-Association of Medical Microbiology and Infectious Disease Last updated: June 2017 therapy can be safely administered.
+Association of Medical Microbiology and Infectious Disease Last updated: June 2021

 Don't routinely prescribe intravenous forms of highly bioavailable antimicrobial agents for patients who can reliably take and absorb oral medications.

 Antimicrobials such as fluoroquinolones, trimethoprim-sulfamethoxazole, clindamycin, linezolid, metronidazole and fluconazole have excellent bioavailability and only rarely need to be administered intravenously.
 Use of oral formulations of these medications reduces the need for placement and maintenance of venous access devices and their associated complications.